bis-uni-oldenburg/alma-spine-label-printing/README.md

 5. Sending the commands to our Zebra label printers via CUPS.

-The application runs on a Linux web server using PHP.
+The application runs on a Linux server with PHP installed.
 It is still work in progress and therefore has not yet been tested properly.

+Preparation:
+-

+Installation:

+- Install CUPS on your Linux server.
+- Copy or clone the alma-spine-label-printing directory to your /var directory.
+- Edit your httpd.conf to make the alma-spine-label-printing/www directory accessible via www.
+- Customize the config.ini file.